 This information is not an offer or solicitation of an offer for the purchase of investment shares in one of the funds referred to herein.
 Purchases of a fund should be based on the current Prospectus.
-The Instrument of Incorporation, Prospectus, Key Information Document, annual or interim Investment Report and Financial Statements, are available in English or Spanish free of charge from Allfunds Bank, Calle Estafeta, No 6 Complejo Plaza de la Fuente, La Moraleja, 28109, Alcobendas, Madrid or www.mandg.com/investments/private-investor/es-es.
+The Instrument of Incorporation, Prospectus, Key Information Document, annual or interim Investment Report and Financial Statements, are available in English or Spanish free of charge from Allfunds Bank, Calle Estafeta, No 6 Complejo Plaza de la Fuente, La Moraleja, 28109, Alcobendas, Madrid or

-Before subscribing you should read the Key Information Document and the Prospectus, which includes a description of the investment risks relating to these funds.
+M&G Luxembourg S.A. may terminate annual to proceed a description of the investment risks relating to these funds.
 The information contained herein is not a substitute for independent investment advice.